MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/dynamicsearchadssetting.md

 # DynamicSearchAdsSetting Data Object - Campaign Management
 Defines the Dynamic Search Ads setting for a campaign.

-A dynamic search ads setting can only be created within certain campaign types.
+A dynamic search ads setting can only be created within search campaigns.
+The campaign's [ExperimentId](campaign.md#experimentid) element can't be set and the [AdGroupType](adgroup.md#adgrouptype) must be set to "SearchDynamic".
-- Dynamic search ads campaigns where [CampaignType](campaign.md#campaigntype) is set to "DynamicSearchAds".
-- Search campaigns if the [CampaignType](campaign.md#campaigntype) is set to "Search", and if the [ExperimentId](campaign.md#experimentid) element is not set.

-> [!IMPORTANT]
+> [!NOTE]
-> Beginning the 1st week of May 2021, Bing Ads API clients will not be allowed to add new campaigns with the [campaign type](campaign.md#campaigntype) set to "DynamicSearchAds".
-You can still edit and read dynamic search ads campaigns.
+> You can no longer add new campaigns with the DynamicSearchAds campaign type.
+The campaign type is being updated from "DynamicSearchAds" to "Search" during May and June.
+You can still view and edit these campaigns before and after the campaign type update.
->
-> Shortly after the dynamic search ads campaign creation calls began to fail, the campaign type for all dynamic search ads campaigns will be updated from "DynamicSearchAds" to "Search."
-Both "SearchDynamic" and "SearchStandard" ad groups will be allowed for these campaigns as described in the [mixed campaigns](../guides/mixed-campaigns.md) guide.
-We anticipate that it could take a couple of weeks to convert dynamic search ads campaigns to search campaigns across all accounts.

 ## Syntax
 ```xml